neslihandogann/neslihandogann/README.md

 #### I am GitHub Readme Generator's creator
 A curious software developer who believes that science and learning are endless, making learning fun, a good browser and analyzer explorer.

-- 🔭 I’m currently working on Artiffical Intallangance
+- 🔭 I’m currently working on artificial intelligence
-- 🌱 I’m currently learning python ,oop ,cpp,open cv
+- 🌱 I’m currently learning python ,Oop ,Cpp,Open Cv
 - 🤔 I’m looking for help with I have just started working in the field of artificial intelligence and I am progressing from the basic theoretical parts, you can help me in machine learning or you can help me write good artificial intelligence algorithms in python, I am also ready to listen to advice and development techniques in the field of software.
 - 💬 Ask me about you can ask me about python ,cpp, javascript,angular ,node js
 - 📫 How to reach me: doganneslihan437@gmail.com